 At a Glance

-- Benefits: Enjoy 20 days annual leave, pension scheme, and discounted childcare options.
+- Benefits: Enjoy 20 days annual leave, pension scheme, discounted childcare, and affordable onsite accommodation.

-- Why this job: Make a real impact on children's lives while enjoying a supportive and fun work culture.
+- Why this job: Make a real impact in children's lives while enjoying a supportive and fun work environment.

-- Qualifications: Must have Level 3 in Early Years and prior nursery management experience.
+- Qualifications: Must have prior nursery management experience and at least Level 3 in Early Years qualifications.

 We are currently looking for an Early Years manager to work full time at a lovely private day nursery in the Tewkesbury area.
 The nursery has three rooms - babies, toddlers and pre-school and focuses on outdoor learning which often involves trips to local orchards, farms and using their own outdoor kitchen.